uksrc/uksrc.github.io/_pages/strategy.md

 * To deliver a UKSRC Node, enabling the UK to maximise scientific return and drive innovation in data science.

 ## Strategic Pillars ##
-The Strategy is founded around three Strategic Pillars which are:
 * SRC Network: To lead, participate and influence global SKA Regional Centre activities for the benefit of the UK.
 * UK SKA Regional Centre: To design, deliver and support an SRC within the UK, which will form a component of the global SRC Network.
-( UK Science Community: To communicate and engage with the UK Science Community, ensuring the SRC Network and UKSRC meet the needs of the community
+* UK Science Community: To communicate and engage with the UK Science Community, ensuring the SRC Network and UKSRC meet the needs of the community